Syelding/Syelding/README.md

-### Hi there 👋
+### Is this thing on?👋

 <!--
-**Syelding/Syelding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+*My name is Sheila and I am a studying Data Analyst.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...Data Analysis using Python, familiarizing myself with Power Bi, and overall python programming
 - 🌱 I’m currently learning ...
+How to efficiently use Pythons statitistical analysis and visualizations using numpy, matplotlib, and seaborn
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...Future python projects in relation to Data Analytics and also video game development
 - 🤔 I’m looking for help with ...
+Internships, open source projects, or a full time role as a Data Analyst
 - 💬 Ask me about ...
+Why I love science
 - 📫 How to reach me: ...
+View my bio for links to Twitter and Linkedin
 - 😄 Pronouns: ...
+No preference
 - ⚡ Fun fact: ...
+I like liftinig weights!
 -->